Sinakorain/Dial_plugin/CONTRIBUTING.md

 For Codex-assisted work, use [`docs/codex-workflow.md`](docs/codex-workflow.md) for prompt shape, validation expectations, and review checklist details.

+This repository is proprietary.
+Public visibility is for review, evaluation, and contest-related access only, and does not grant reuse, redistribution, resale, or derivative-work rights.
+See [`LICENSE.md`](LICENSE.md).

 ## Working with the package

 1. Open a Unity 6.x project that will consume the package.